DanielleQuinn/RBarMUN/index.md

 - Outlets are limited at the location so please try to come with a charged computer.
 - Please note the Breezeway is a student bar, so this is a 19+ event.
 Please bring a valid form of ID.

 > Do you have a suggestion for a future event?
 Would you like to host a tutorial, workshop, or demonstration?
 Are you willing to share a piece of code that you think might be useful to others, or a solution to a common problem?
 Let us know on our [facebook page](https://www.facebook.com/RBarMUN/)!
-Also follow us on Twitter [@RBarMUN](https://twitter.com/RBarMUN)!
+Also follow us on Twitter [@RBarMUN](https://twitter.com/RBarMUN) and/or join our [Slack] (https://rbar-mun.slack.com/signup) group!

 ## Upcoming Events

+### Data Visualization with {ggplot2}
+*October 28, 2019*
+*Location:* The Breezeway, 5:30-6:30

+*Instructor:* Elena Salogni
+*Target Audience:* Beginner and Intermediate
+*Prerequisites:* Navigation in RStudio, Basic R *Resources:*

+This live-coding tutorial will go through the basics of plotting with {ggplot2}.
+You will learn how to visualize your data in R and make publication-quality graphics!

+To get the most out of the tutorial, please come with a **charged** computer!

+Feel free to stick around after the tutorial for a co-working session with your R friends!

+## Past Events

 ### Co-Working Session
 *October 7, 2019*
 *Location:* The Breezeway, 5:30 - 6:30

 Work together in an informal setting to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques.

-## Past Events

 ### Introduction to R and RStudio
 *September 30, 2019*